DietrichChristopeit/legoBTLE4PI/README.rst

 ==================

-legoBTLE4PI aims to provide an easy solution to give almost the same access to the functionality of 'cheaper' hubs like the LEGO\ |copy| `Technic Powered Up Hub <https://www.lego.com/de-ch/product/hub-88009>`_.
+legoBTLE4PI aims to provide an easy solution to give almost the same access to the functionality of 'cheaper' hubs like the Lego(c) `Technic Powered Up Hub <https://www.lego.com/de-ch/product/hub-88009>`_.

-Such models are often used in cheaper LEGO\ |copy| Technic sets but have an amazing range of built-in functionality, e.g., tilt-sensors etc.
+Such models are often used in cheaper Lego(c) Technic sets but have an amazing range of built-in functionality, e.g., tilt-sensors etc.

 We wanted to achieve to connect and control the hub only using standard devices (no extra connectivity device etc.)